aralroca/next-translate/README.md

 You should create your namespaces files inside `/locales`.
 [See how to do it](#4-create-locales-directory-with-translations-jsons)

-Using a server, you should pass the configuration into the `appWithI18n` wrapper of your app.
+Using a custom server, you should pass the configuration into the `appWithI18n` wrapper of your app.
 Each page should have its namespaces.
 Take a look to the [config](#5-configuration) section for more details.

 \_app.js